Passing metadata in headers

 The OpenID Connect plugin can pass claim values, tokens, JWKs, and the session identifier to the upstream service in request headers, and to the downstream client in response headers.

-By default, the plugin passes an access token in an Authorization: Bearer $ACCESS_TOKEN
+By default, the plugin passes an access token in an Authorization: Bearer $ACCESS_TOKEN header to the upstream service.

-You can change this header name in config.upstream_access_token_header
+You can change this header name in config.upstream_access_token_header.

 The claim values can be taken from: